Skip to content

 • Deprovisioning on the way out.
 When someone leaves the institution and the directory disables them, their Canvas access should disappear within minutes, not at the next term boundary.

-The integration is a small daemon between the directory and Canvas’s accounts and enrollments endpoints.
-The build cost is modest; the value is in the “no one has to manually disable Canvas accounts when staff leave” outcome.
+The build is a small daemon sitting between the directory and Canvas’s accounts and enrollments endpoints.
+Modest cost, and the value lands the day someone in IT realises no one has to manually disable Canvas accounts when staff leave.

 Pattern 5 — The custom Canvas integration service shape